bornwell23/aime/README.md

 - ui is served via Nginx
 - server is a Node.js application
 - Environment variables can be customized in the `.env` file
-- To use a custom url for the frontend instead of localhost:
+- To use a custom url for the ui instead of localhost:
   - c:\Windows\System32\Drivers\etc\hosts
   - `aime localhost`